ShankarGaneshAcharya/Gitlab-SSH-Windows/Gitlab-SSH Key.md

 Type:
 yes

-Then, if everything is set up:
+🎉 Success Message

-Welcome to GitLab, @shankarganeshacharya!
+Welcome to GitLab, @Your Username!